1966 NSWRFL season: Match details

-Balmain had beaten St. George twice in the regular season and in their coach Harry Bath, who had helped design the Dragons premiership winning formula, had a tactician well placed to counter it.
-They had a number of young players in Arthur Beetson, Kevin Yow Yeh and Dennis Tutty who could trouble the Dragons, plus the experience of Dave Bolton, Peter Provan and the unrivalled goal-kicking brilliance of captain Keith Barnes.
+Balmain had beaten St. George twice in the regular season and in their coach Harry Bath, who had helped design the Dragons win, had a tactician well placed to counter it.
+They had a number of young players in Arthur Beetson, Kevin Yow Yeh and Dennis Tutty who could trouble the Dragons, plus the experience of Dave Bolton, Peter Provan and the goal-kicking expertise of captain Keith Barnes.

 The opening skirmishes on the day of the decider were balanced.
 Balmain took an early lead when Barnes kicked a penalty goal, while Graeme Langlands levelled the scores with a penalty goal a few minutes later following an injury break when Balmain Dave Bolton needed medical attention.
 Bolton limped back into position, but was hampered by a leg injury.
 A couple of minutes later St. George's Billy Smith struck back when he set up a run around movement with Brian Clay, which led to a try to Bruce Pollard.
 Langlands kicked the conversion from the sideline to take the Dragons lead to 7–2.

 The turning point of the match came soon after when the Dragons' English import Dick Huddart and Ian Walsh put on a set move as the Tigers' defence rushed up too early.
 Walsh bust through the line and with only the fullback to beat and passed the ball to Huddart who raced 30 yards to score.
 Due to the injury he sustained earlier in the match, Balmain halfback Dave Bolton left the field following the Huddart try receiving a pain-killing injection, but did return with bandages around his leg a few minutes later.